2025–26 TSV 1860 Munich season: Season events

 On 21 April, 1860 announced that they had re-signed Kevin Volland for the 2025–26 season.

 On 5 May, 1860 announced that they had re-signed Kilian Jakob for the 2025–26 season.

 On 12 May, 1860 announced that they had signed Florian Niederlechner for the 2025–26 season.

 On 18 June, 1860 announced that Eliot Muteba had left the club after his contract was terminated early.

 On 19 June, 1860 announced the signing of Justin Steinkötter from Steinbach Haiger.

 On 21 June, 1860 announced the signing of Manuel Pfeifer from TSV Hartberg, and Siemen Voet from Slovan Bratislava.

 On 23 June, 1860 announced the signing of Thomas Dähne from Holstein Kiel.

 On 25 June, 1860 announced that they had failed to agree on a new contract with Julian Guttau, and that he would leave the club at the end of his contract on 30 June 2025.
 On the same day, 1860 announced the signing of Max Christiansen after his contract with Hannover 96 had expired.

 On 5 July, 1860 announced the signing of Sigurd Haugen from AGF.

 On 10 July, 1860 announced that Fabian Schubert had left the club by mutual agreement.

 On 26 August, 1860 announced that Sōichirō Kōzuki had left the club after his contract was terminated by mutual agreement.

 On 1 September, 1860 announced the signing of Marvin Rittmüller from Eintracht Braunschweig.

 On 28 September, 1860 announced that Patrick Glöckner had been sacked as Head Coach of the club, with Alper Kayabunar being announced as the interim Head Coach the same day.

 On 9 October, 1860 announced Markus Kauczinski as their new permanent Head Coach, with Markus Brzenska and Nico Masetzky joining as assistant coaches, Philipp Kunz as athletics coach, and René Vollath as goalkeeping coach.

+On 29 January, 1860 announced that they had signed a new contract with Philipp Maier, until the summer of 2027.

+On 8 March, 1860 announced that a clause in Patrick Hobsch's contract had been triggered, and his contract had been extended for the 2026–27 season.

+On 10 April, 1860 announced that they had extended their contract with Thomas Dähne until the summer of 2028.

+On 16 April, 1860 announced that they had extended their contract with Tunay Deniz until the summer of 2027.

+Prior to their final home game of the season, 1860 announced that Xaver Kiefersauer and Paul Bachmann had extended their contracts with the club until the summer of 2028, and that Damjan Dordan had extended his contract until the summer of 2027.
+Additionally, 1860 announced that Thore Jacobsen, Clemens Lippmann, David Philipp, Miran Qela, Morris Schröter, Raphael Schifferl, Jesper Verlaat and Maximilian Wolfram were all leaving the club upon the expiry of their contracts at the end of the season.

+On 3 June, 1860 confirmed that they had failed to receive a license from the German Football Association to compete in the 3.
+Liga, and therefore had been relegated to the Regionalliga Bayern.